Garfie2021/WindowsForm/README.md

 ## WindowsForm/Src_MagicOnion_v2/

+gRPC communication (Windows Forms) v2 realized with .NET 6.0 and MagicOnion.

 I created a sample that performs gRPC communication processing from a .NET 6.0 Windows Forms application using the MagicOnion NuGet package.
 I added a pattern that uses a data class to the sample created last time.
 When communicating data classes with MagicOnion, serialization/deserialization using MessagePack is essential.